SDN

 Centralized management

-SDN uses a centralized platform to manage the network, which makes it easier to manage and more flexible.
+SDN uses a centralized platform to manage the network, making it more flexible and easier to manage.

 Separation of control and data planes